dweissner/dweissner.github.io/_posts/2025-09-09-Verizon-Case.md

 It's rare to see a transformation like this that gets adopted and accepted the way Verizon's was.

 ## Key Takeaways
-* Switching from unlimited data to capped price tiers allowed consumers to optimize cost and the firm to effectively monetize the growing dependence on data.
+* Switching from unlimited data to capped price tiers allowed consumers to optimize cost and the firm (Verizon) to effectively monetize the growing dependence on data.
+* Timing the switch with rollout of new technology made aligned the switch with the interests of both consumers and the firm.
+* Reducing the complexity of adding more devices incentivized more connectivity, utilization and reduced churn via higher switching costs.

 ## Resources
 * "https://startupspells.com/p/family-plans-saas-retention-churn-reduction"